jeonghyunwoo0306/ece408PJ_Fa2020/README.md

 # ece408PJ_Fa2020
-This repository is about our final project for ECE408 (Applied Parallel Programming).
+This repository is about our final project for ECE408 (Applied Parallel Programming) at UIUC.

 ## Contributors
 * Jeonghyun Woo